 Many of the unique gifts of empaths are misunderstood by others.
-These empath traits are sometimes seen as flaws but are actually great gifts.
+An empath and other people may see these traits as flaws, but they are actually great gifts.

 1. Being emotional or moody